 The Learning Support Department here at Lady Margaret School is designed to support students with a range of learning and behavioural difficulties.
-These range from specific learning difficulties such as dyslexia, dyspraxia and dyscalculia, to supporting pupils on the autistic spectrum, those who are hearing impaired and those diagnosed with global learning difficulties.
-We currently have 10 pupils who hold statements of Special Educational Needs / EHCPs and 69 pupils on SEN support.
+These range from specific learning difficulties such as dyslexia, dyspraxia and dyscalculia, to supporting pupils on the autistic spectrum, those who are hearing impaired, visually impaired and those diagnosed with global learning difficulties.
+We currently have 13 students who hold statements of Special Educational Needs / EHCPs and 111 students on SEN support.

 Changes implemented in September 2014 as a result of the Children and Families Act means that SEN services are now offered as part of a joined-up service which brings together education, health and social care services to ensure that the support your child receives in joined up and that the outcomes that you and your child want to achieve are at the centre of that help and support.
 This is known nationally as the ‘local offer’.

 The Learning Support Department, in accordance with the size of the school, is rather small.
 We have limited space and resources in comparison to some other comprehensive schools, however the standard of our assistance is no less remarkable.
 We have a small but friendly and accessible room where students can come to chat, have one-to-one academic support sessions and gather resources for classwork or homework.
 We have a small supply of Chromebooks, laptops and ipads, and where it is thought a student may benefit from using one of these resources we will contact parents and recommend usage.

 These resources are particularly useful for girls with dyspraxia or dyslexia, or those with a physical disability.
 Unfortunately, because of the large number of staircases in the buildings and the narrow corridors, we are unable to accommodate wheelchairs.
 We do not have a full time dedicated first aider or nurse, and so are also unable to accommodate pupils with complex medical conditions.